j0n3/quake3servers/README.md

     - RA3 autoexec is not loaded so can't place 200-100, falling damage... :(

 - NTH:
+    Web:
         Web server to spawn or kill servers.
-Also rcon commands
+Also rcon commands?
+        Web to browse servers
+        Download links (official or hosted)
+    QL Factories
+    Publish match results on discord (screenshot?)
+    Record matches
+    Add workshop items for minqlx sounds
+    Add match stats and other minqlx plugins